 Regular door installations are the most common out there with a cheap to moderate cost.
 Wall installations can be a bit harder but have the same cost.
 Both require cutting through.

 Sliding dog doors or panels that are inserted into the door are easier to install and require no cutting.
-However they will only work for sliding panels, usually found in condos or patios.
-They tend to cost more because they aren’t just a dog door, they are a full glass panel.
+However, they will only work for sliding panels, usually found in condos or patios.
+They tend to cost more because they aren’t just dog doors, they are full glass panels.

 If you go with an electronic dog door, make sure you have enough batteries to change them every few weeks or months.

 This PetSafe dog door is battery-powered and embeds radio-frequency technology to only allow authorized pets in.
-Dogs wearing the SmartKey on their collar are allowed in, otherwise the doors remains solidly shut.
+Dogs wearing the SmartKey on their collar are allowed in, otherwise, the doors remain solidly shut.
 It’s amazing to keep stray dogs, cats, foxes, and raccoons outside your home.
-One SmartKey is included when you purchase the door, you need buy additional keys for each pet you want to allow through this electronic doggie door.
+One SmartKey is included when you purchase the door, you need to buy additional keys for each pet you want to allow through this electronic doggie door.

-Similar to the PetSafe SmartDoor, the SureFlap Microchip Pet Door only lets in the dogs with authorized microchips.
-The detector works with all types of microchips, worldwide, or you can also order a SureFlap RFID Collar that would act as identifying device (if you have a guest dog for a day or two.)
+Similar to the PetSafe SmartDoor, the SureFlap Microchip Pet Door only let in dogs with authorized microchips.
+The detector works with all types of microchips, worldwide, or you can also order a SureFlap RFID Collar that would act as an identifying device (if you have a guest dog for a day or two.)

 If you want to schedule periods of time during which the door should remain shut even with identified dogs, you can set this up easily using the Curfew Mode.
 You should be protected against bad weather since this doggie door closes using gravity first, but also boasts a secondary magnetic system for a firmer lock.

-On the flipside, it is a little pricey for a dog door, especially when compared to very regular dog flaps.
-However, money shouldn’t matter when you buy a much safer equipment.
+On the flip side, it is a little pricey for a dog door, especially when compared to very regular dog flaps.
+However, money shouldn’t matter when you buy much safer equipment.
 Not allowing random animals in your home is kind of super important, don’t you think?